bsypher/hello-world/README.md

 # hello-world

 Hello,
-My name is Ben and I am an apsiring front-end web developer.
+My name is Ben and I am an aspiring front-end web developer.